GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DocumentReference.page.md

 Each DocumentReference must support:
 1. One or more identifiers
 1. A document status
-1. An error status (idapplicable if document is entered in error)
+1. An error status (applicable if document is entered in error)
 1. A type
 1. One or more categories
 1. A subject